simonask/werk/README.md

 `werk` is a simplistic and opinionated command runner, similar to `just`, and also a simplistic build system, similar to `make`.

+> [!CAUTION] Werk is in an early alpha stage.
+Use at your own risk.
+It may eat
+> your files, so run `git commit` before trying it out.

 # Why?

 GNU make is extremely useful, but very hard to use correctly, especially if you